dave/wildernessprime/content/posts/planning.en.md

 block = "two-column-1"
 template = "2-column-text"
 [page_sections.col_1]
-content = "This is some text"
-headline = "Heading"
+content = "This is some text..." headline = "Heading"
 [page_sections.col_2]
 content = "Here's some more text on the second column"